openstack/glance-specs/specs/kilo/artifact-repository.rst

   Artifacts in ACTIVE state are visible to other tenants if the 'Visibility' field is set to PUBLIC.
-  When the artifact is in this state is is assumed that it may be used by the third-party services.
+  When the artifact is in this state it is assumed that it may be used by the third-party services.
   When the artifact is in ACTIVE state its owner may initiate its deletion.
   This will change the state of the artifact to ‘DELETED’.